 Here’s what this code does:

-1 | Configure the S3 bucket to use as a remote backend.
-Make sure to fill in your own S3 bucket’s name here. |
+1 | The S3 bucket to use as a backend.
+Fill in your own S3 bucket’s name here. |

-2 | The filepath within the S3 bucket where the OpenTofu state file should be written.
-You can use a single S3 bucket
+2 | The filepath within the S3 bucket where the state file should be written. |

 3 | The AWS region where you created your S3 bucket. |

 5 | The DynamoDB table to use for locking.
-Make sure to fill in your own DynamoDB table’s name here. |
+Fill in your own table’s name here. |

 Run tofu init